-- [3] The retained land shown on said sketch, will have a frontage of 26 metres, an irregular depth, and a lot area of 1.3 hectares.
-It will be known municipally as 6437 Prince of Wales Drive. - [4] Approval of these applications will have the effect of creating separate parcels of land that will not be in conformity with the requirements of the Zoning By-law and therefore, minor variance applications (File Nos.
-D08-02-24/A-00260, D08-02-24/A-00262 & D08- 02-24/A-00262) have been filed and will be heard concurrently with these applications.
+- [2] The Applicant seeks the Committee's consent to sever land. - [3] The severed land, shown as Part 1 on the draft 4R-Plan filed with the application, will have an irregular depth and a lot area of 1.06 hectares.
+This parcel will be known as 15 Huisson Road. - [4] The retained land, shown on a sketch filed with the applications, will have frontage of 23 meters on Thomas Argue Road, 232 metres on Carp Road and 114 metres on Wingover Private, an irregular depth and a lot area of 129 hectares.
+This parcel is municipally known as 1500 Thomas Argue Road. - [5] Approval of these applications will have the effect of creating a parcel of land that will not be in conformity with the requirements of the Zoning By-law and therefore, minor variance application (File No. D08-02-24/A-00259) has been filed and will be heard concurrently with this application.